akhilanandsirra/FetchRewardsChallenge/README.md

 - To maintain code organization and separation of concerns, I chose to use the `MVVM` architecture, which separates models, views, and viewModels
 - To fetch the Data from API, Implemented a generic Networking Layer
 - To keep up with modern development practices, I opted for the newer `async/await` methods of URLSession
-- To ensure consistent visual design, I used colors that comply with both dark and light modes.
+- To ensure consistent visual design, I used colors that comply with dark and light modes.
 Additionally, to provide a more immersive experience, included a "watch video" button that takes the user to the recipe video in the detail view
 - To ensure that the app displays only meaningful data, I added a filter to remove any `null` or `empty` values from the API before displaying them
+- Designed an App Icon using Adobe Illustrator